 - Not all builders are qualified: Some states don’t require licensure or training for home builders, and — depending on local laws — you might not have legal recourse if you discover problems after you move in.
-Your builder might be responsive during the construction process but disappear afterwards, leaving you high and dry to deal with any problems on your own.
+Your builder might be responsive during the construction process but disappear afterward, leaving you high and dry to deal with any issues.

 What a home inspector does

 A professional home inspector performs a thorough visual inspection of your new home, inside and out.
-Home inspectors typically have significant experience in home construction and have been trained to recognize problems that the average person simply wouldn’t notice.
+Home inspectors typically have significant experience in home construction and have been trained to recognize problems the average person would overlook.
 The inspector uses a comprehensive home inspection checklist to check out everything from the foundation to the chimney — and all that’s in between.

 - Interior components, including stairs, railings, cabinetry, windows, doors and installed appliances

 - Roofing systems, including shingles, drainage systems, skylights and more